 Most bonds under this program are tax-exempt by virtue of the small issue exemption and, more recently, for qualified 501(c)(3) projects.
 A few have been exempt facility bonds.
+The exempt facility bonds and 501©(3) bonds are generally sold via public sale.

-From inception to June 30, 2004, AIDEA has issued Revenue Bonds for 301 projects totaling \$773.2 million.
+From inception to June 30, 2005, AIDEA has issued Revenue Bonds for 304 projects totaling \$930.3 million.
 The Authority is authorized to issue revenue bonds to finance the continuation of power transmission interties to be owned by electric utilities in a collective amount not to exceed \$185.0 million.